nr-mihaylov/asok/flask/README.md

 **Delivery**

 Your fork of this assignment should be publicly accessible (e.g. github).
-Furthermore, you should either host the resulting webapp and send us a link or provide an easy-to-follow instructions for setting it up in your code.
+Furthermore, you should either host the resulting webapp and send us a link or provide an easy-to-follow instructions, in your code, for setting it up.

 ## Relevant docs
 - [flask](http://flask.pocoo.org/)